 When people show a button to a collector they invariably want to know “when, what, where”.
 When was it made?
 What is it made from and what was it used for?
 Where did it come from?

 Sometimes this is easy, sometimes not!
 Collectors, books and websites are available, but sometimes you just need to do a bit of detective work.
 If the buttons are on a card you can ‘Google’ the brand/company.
-Search in archives such as the National Archives/State archives, State Libraries and websites such as Trove (or equivalents).
+Search in archives such as the National and State archives, State Libraries and websites such as Trove (or equivalents).
 You can also Google a description, e.g. ‘glass scotty dog shaped buttons’ and see what comes up.
-Images will come up on Ebay/Etsy/Pinterest, etc that may look like your buttons.
+Images will come up on Ebay/Etsy/Pinterest, e.t.c . that may look like your buttons.

 If the button has a Royal cypher or crown that will let you know the correct era.
-I once tried to explain to an over-excited metal detectorist asking for $100 for his so-called “rare Pre-Federation Queensland police uniform button” was not, as it had a “Kings Crown” (1902-1952) not a “Queen Victoria Crown”(pre-1902).
+I once tried to explain to an over-excited metal detectorist asking for $100 for his so-called “Rare Pre-Federation Queensland police uniform button” was not so, as it had a “Kings Crown” (1902-1952) not a “Queen Victoria Crown”(pre-1902).
 Not trying to get a bargain (as I didn’t need the button for my collection) I tried to explain it was not rare or valuable.
 Alas, someone had told him it was, and he didn’t believe me.
-Royal cyphers and crowns date buttons to a certain Monarch’s era; this is not up for negotiation!
+Royal cyphers and crowns date buttons to a certain Monarch’s era.

 For buttons with British backmarks see these webpages for help:

-CONTACTING ME: PLEASE USE THE ‘LEAVE A REPLY’ LINK FROM ANY POST.
+CONTACTING ME: PLEASE USING THE CONTACT FORM.
 I WILL REPLY TO ALL GENUINE QUERIES!